kylepott/controls/primer.md

 Compliance is iterative.
 A little bit of progress each day adds up to massive results.

-> Start where you are, use what you have, do what you can - Arthur Ashe
+> Start where you are, use what you have, do what you can. - Arthur Ashe

 ## Assumptions
 1. I am making an assumption that there are internal policies to help guide expectations.